 The most successful exhibitors make Public Relations (PR) a cornerstone of their IMTS marketing communication activities - before, during and after IMTS.

 Unlike advertising, which is paid space, you don’t pay for placement of press releases and media coverage of events.
 That’s why you hear PR called “free advertising.”
 However, because you must earn PR coverage by providing newsworthy information, experts say that PR coverage has the “third-party credibility” of the media.

 Note: There are many show-specific PR activities, such as uploading press releases to the IMTS Online Media Center and coordinating Press Conferences.
-We will update the Public Relations Guide with new information early next year to help you prepare for IMTS 2018.
+We will update the Public Relations Guide with new information soon to help you prepare for IMTS 2018.

 Elements of Good Media Relations